-Rohingya Refugees Deeply Skeptical About Repatriation Plan
+Plan To Send Rohingya Refugees Back To Myanmar Is Put On Hold

 "If the Bangladesh soldiers force us to go we will go," Yonus says.
 "But without our rights [in Myanmar] they'll kill us over there."

 Bangladesh is making it clear that it wants to find a solution to this massive refugee problem sooner rather than later.
 Bangladeshi officials, however, have also stressed that repatriation will be voluntary and no one will get sent back against his or her will.

-And that may make reaching their target of returning all the Rohingya to Myanmar over the next two years nearly impossible.
+UNHCR, the United Nations refugee agency, was not involved in the initial deal for repatriation that Bangladesh and Myanmar had forged.
+The U.N. group is typically part of the process when refugees are returned home.

+Conditions in the refugee camp are improving.
+There are toilets and outhouses, and the World Food Programme is distributing rations.
+But the bamboo shelters have been erected on hillsides that are basically just sand, and there are fears that when monsoon season comes the camp will turn into a mud pit.